 Table of Contents

-- What are the benefits of using esignatures?
+- What Are the Benefits of Using E-Signatures?

-Using esignature on faxes and other binding documents is entirely legal.
-It might be even more legally binding than the traditional ink-based signature from the yesteryears.
-E-signatures are widely recognized and valid in many countries globally, including the United States and the United Kingdom.
+Using an e-signature on faxes and other binding documents is completely legal.
+It might be even more legally binding than the traditional ink-based signature on physical documents, especially when combined with fax signatures that help verify the sender and recipient.

 As a business owner, it’s even more important that you integrate esignature capabilities into your current system.

 - Contracts and agreements